jdera/obks/src/data/blog/why-is-listening-so-hard.md

   - Communication
   - Relationships
   - Spiritual Growth
-description: "Why we struggle to listen.
+description: "Why we struggle to listen, and how we can start making positive changes.
 Hint: Listening is hard because loving is hard."
 canonicalURL: https://www.desiringgod.org/articles/why-is-listening-so-hard
 ---